alexwidua/figma-easing-gradients/README.md

 1. `npm install` — Install dependencies
 1. `npm run serve` — Serve the plugin (just serves the frontend) 🔧
+1. `npm run watch` — Bundle the plugin and watch for changes (for development in Figma) 👁️
 1. `npm run build` — Bundle the plugin for production using Vue-CLI 🚀

 ## 💭 Motivation

-Coming from an industrial design background with a lot of surface modeling I was always intrigued with [surface curvatures](https://knowledge.autodesk.com/support/alias-products/learn-explore/caas/CloudHelp/cloudhelp/2014/ENU/Alias/files/GUID-9DD73E22-A5EF-4952-BB84-2CEE2109993C-htm.html).
-After discovering Andreas Larsen's great writeup on [gradient easing](https://css-tricks.com/easing-linear-gradients/) it really resonated with me and I thought about implementing it as a Figma plugin.

-The [existing Figma plugin](https://www.figma.com/community/plugin/781591244449826498) by Matan Kushner does a great job but lacks an interface and custom easings.
-Instead of forking the project I decided to build it from 'scratch' to dive a little deeper into the Figma API and get a little more practice in TypeScript.
+[Matan Kushner's](https://github.com/matchai) [existing Figma plugin](https://www.figma.com/community/plugin/781591244449826498) does a great job but lacks an user interface and customizable easing functions.
+I took this as an opportunity to extend the plugin with this functionality.

-Wrapping this up I'm grateful for Andreas Larsen for putting out his work on [easing gradients](https://larsenwork.com/easing-gradients/) and Matan Kushner for creating the [easing-gradient Figma plugin](https://github.com/matchai/figma-easing-gradient); his project was great guidance how to tackle this project.
+I'm grateful for [Andreas Larsen](https://github.com/larsenwork) for putting out his work on [easing gradients](https://larsenwork.com/easing-gradients/) and [Matan Kushner's](https://github.com/matchai) for creating the [easing-gradient plugin](https://github.com/matchai/figma-easing-gradient) — his project was great guidance how to tackle this project.

 ## 🌀 Misc